tuobangli/SM/README.md

-ended by laws in Israel
+ended by laws in US